victorchall/EveryDream2trainer/doc/PLUGINS.md

 This is a very early and evolving feature, but users who have a need to extend behavior can now do so with plugin loading.

+## Plugin creation

 To create a plugin, extend the BasePlugin class and override the methods you want to change.

-For example, lets say we made ExampleLoggingPlugin class, and placed it in a file called `plugins/example_plugin.py`:
+For example, let's say we made the `ExampleLoggingPlugin` class, and placed it in a file called `plugins/example_plugin.py`:

-To activate a plugin, edit your `train.json` and use
+To activate a plugin, edit your `train.json` as follows:

 ```"plugins": ["plugins.example_plugin.ExampleLoggingPlugin"],```

-This uses module-path-like to your class.
-For this example, `plugins/example_plug.py` contains a class `ExampleLoggingPlugin` which extends `BasePlugin`.
-You can go look at the [example](plugins/example_plugin.py) to see how this one works.
+The entries are in 'module-path-like' form to your class.
+For this example, `plugins/example_plugin.py` contains a class `ExampleLoggingPlugin` which extends `BasePlugin`.
+See this [example](../plugins/example_plugin.py) for more details.

+You can add as many plugins as you want, and each plugin only needs to implement the functions you wish.

-Everything is passed in as kwargs and the list of variables passed in is not fully defined yet.
-Consider it an open question what should be passed in, but it should be specific to the context, such as on_epoch_start should not pass in batch data or anything specific to step except for `epoch` and `global_step`.
+Data is passed to the plugin functions as a list of variables via `kwargs`, but it's still an open question which data should be passed in.
+In any case it should be relevant to the function, e.g. `on_epoch_start()` should not receive batch data or anything specific to a step, except for `epoch` and `global_step`.

-You can pass in as many plugins as you want, and each plugin only needs to implement the functions you wish.
+## Quick example

 A basic implementation of a plugin that only uses the "end of an epoch" function will look something like this: